 - How do people respond to ambivalent others?
 For instance, politicians, scientists?

 - How can mixed feelings help people make better decisions?
 For instance in the self-regulation domain?

 - How do ambivalent online reviews affect choice behavior?
 Are mixed reviews more informative?

 Depending on your goals and skills you will be involved in each stage of the research cycle.
 At the planning stage, you will help develop and pretest materials for studies; at the data collection stage, you run experiments in the lab, recruit participants on campus and sometimes collect data in other locations; at the data analysis stage, you may help with data entry, statistical analysis, and the graphing of results; you can also be involved programming online surveys and laboratory experiments.

-If you are selected to be a Research Assistant, you will have the opportunity to work on exciting new lines of research.
-Participating in research gives you an insight into the latest advances in psychology and hands on experience in a busy and productive psychology lab.
-Contact me at i.k.schneider[at]uni-koeln.de to learn more!
+If you are selected to join, you will have the opportunity to work on exciting new lines of research.
+Participating in research gives you an insight into the latest advances in psychology and hands-on experience in a busy and productive psychology lab.
+Contact me to learn more or to apply (include a letter of motivation, CV, and grade overview) at i.k.schneider[at]uni-koeln.de